autobrr/autobrr/README.md

 the more peers you make yourself available to on that torrent.

 Software like Radarr and Sonarr utilizes RSS to look for new torrents.
 RSS feeds are updated regularly, but too slow to let you be a part of what we call the initial swarm of a torrent.
-This is were autobrr comes into play.
+This is where autobrr comes into play.

 Many indexers announce new torrents on their IRC channels the second it is uploaded to the site. autobrr monitors such channels in real time and grabs the torrent file as soon as it's uploaded based on certain conditions (hereby referred